andrew-hossack/dash-tools/docs/source/contributing.md

 3. Any file names or files containing the strings `{appName}` or `{createTime}` will be formatted with the given app name and creation time.
 Eg. _README.md.template_: `# Created on {createTime}` will copy to the user's filesystem as _README.md_: `# Created on 2022-03-30 22:06:07`
 4. All template files must end in `.template`

-### Add Prompts

-Prompts are shown to the user to provide a seamless user experience.
-If a user encounters a problem, what do they see?
-By providing useful prompts, dash-tools users will spend less time trying to find the right solution and instead will know what to do.

-Prompts are a great place to start contributing.

 ### Write Tests

 Pytest is used for testing (see [Tests](#tests)).
 Unittests are needed to verify code works as intended.
 Unittests would be a great place to start, as they will make you familiar with the repo and are needed to promote code quality.